orangopus/ollo/README.md

 # libby
-Branded profiles for creators and beyond.
+libby - Custom profiles for streamers [WORK IN PROGRESS]